If you’re looking to get your forklift license, now is a great time.

 While the job duties above are pretty typical for forklift operators everywhere, the actual working conditions can vary greatly.

-You may also be exposed to environmental hazards, like extreme heat (foundries), cold (cold storage and food processing plants), or even noxious fumes and corrosive substances (chemical plants).
+You may also be exposed to environmental hazards, like extreme heat (foundries), cold (cold storage and food processing plants), or even fumes and corrosive substances (chemical plants).

 The physical aspect

-But don’t think that since you’re sitting down driving you’re free from physical exertion.
+Don’t think that since you’re sitting down driving you’re free from physical exertion.

-And those kinds of movements, combined with vibrations and other aspects of forklift operation, can cause some health problems.
+Those movements, combined with vibrations and other aspects of forklift operation, can cause some health problems.

 The risks